astronomer/airflow-provider-sample/README.md

 │   └── sensors
 │       ├── __init__.py
 │       └── sample_sensor.py
-└── setup.py # A setup.py file to define dependencies and how the package is built and shipped.
+├── setup.py # A setup.py file to define dependencies and how the package is built and shipped.
 If you'd like to use setup.cfg, that is fine as well.
+└── tests # Unit tests for all of your modules
+    ├── hooks
+    │   └── sample_hook_test.py
+    ├── operators
+    │   └── sample_operator_test.py
+    └── sensors
+        └── sample_sensor_test.py
 ```